mozilla/bigquery-backfill/backfill/2022-04-27-firefox-desktop-glean-rejected/README.md

 The purpose of this backfill is to get the rejected pings from the affected period integrated into stable tables and downstream derived tables.

+NOTE: We ended up with a bit of extra complexity here because we ran the backfill including the current (incomplete) day.
+That's called out in steps 3 and 4.

 ## Step 1: Set up backfill project

 Data SRE prepared terraform for staging source and output tables to project